 External Photoelectric Effect

 The photon model well explains the mentioned observations.
 Only if a photon has a sufficiently high energy, it can trigger the emission of a photoelectrons – a process which requires a certain energy, namely the binding energy plus the resulting kinetic energy of the electron.
+A more detailed explanation involves solid-state physics with features like energy bands and Fermi energy.

 Internal Photoelectric Effect